These Numbers Show Favorable Signs for The Williams Companies Inc. (WMB)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 10.39% gain in the last 1 month and extending the period to 3 months gives it a 17.55%, and is 3.55% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.24% over the week and 2.74% over the month.
+The stock witnessed a 9.93% loss in the last 1 month and extending the period to 3 months gives it a 9.11%, and is 2.97% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.61% over the week and 2.81% over the month.

 The Williams Companies Inc. (WMB) Analyst Forecasts

-The Williams Companies Inc. is expected to release its quarterly report on 05/05/2021 and quarterly earnings per share for the current quarter are estimated at $0.29 with sales reaching $1.89B over the same period.The EPS is expected to grow by 543.10% this year, but quarterly earnings will post 5.40% year-over-year.
-Quarterly sales are estimated to shrink -1.20% in year-over-year returns.
+The Williams Companies Inc. is expected to release its quarterly report on 05/05/2021 and quarterly earnings per share for the current quarter are estimated at $0.29 with sales reaching $1.91B over the same period.The EPS is expected to shrink by -75.90% this year, but quarterly earnings will post 5.80% year-over-year.
+Quarterly sales are estimated to shrink -0.10% in year-over-year returns.

 The Williams Companies Inc. (WMB) Top Institutional Holders